Willie169/Android-Non-Root/README.md

 ./qemu-gui.sh
 ```
 Connect to the VNC server from a VNC viewer.
-### QCOW2 Cloud Image Method
+### QCOW2 Image Method
 This method is more easy but less customizable.\
 It is recommended to get started with Ubuntu or Debian if you are overwhelmed by the options.
 #### Prepare the QCOW2 Image
-Here takes Debian for example.
-Change the URL to the download link of the qcow2 you want.
+Prepare the qcow2 image.
+Here takes Debian AMD64 qcow2 cloud image for example.
+Change the URL to the download link of the qcow2 image you want or `cp` or `mv` the qcow2 image you want to the directory you want.
 ```
 wget https://cloud.debian.org/images/cloud/bookworm/latest/debian-12-nocloud-amd64.qcow2
 ```